grzesiek-galezowski/AutoFixtureGenerator/README.md

 JFixture
 ========

-An attempt to reimplement core features of a popular .NET anonymous value generator in Java
+An attempt to reimplement core features of a popular .NET anonymous value generator - AutoFixture - in Java

 Creating a fixture object
 -